AshKuhlmann/cuddly-potato/README.md

 All commands accept a global `--db` option to specify a different database file.
 If omitted, the tool remembers the last database you used.

+Use `--quiet` (or `-q`) to suppress human-friendly output while still emitting structured JSON logs that summarize each command's exit status — perfect for automation.
+Use `--verbose` (or `-v`) to surface those diagnostic logs alongside friendly console output so you can trace what the CLI is doing.

 #### Adding Entries

 **Interactive Mode** (prompts for required fields):